anton-bregolas/Tunetable/README.md

 ## TO DO:

+- Rewrite ABC incipit fetching to use specially prepared local file.
+- Fetch ABC incipit from The Session only if ABC is missing from the file.
 - Collect initial feedback, fix more bugs.
 - Make menu elements more accessible.
 - Brainstorm additional sorting options.